edenor104/Visualization/README.md

 The conference paper and the code that processed the data and created the interactive graphs could be found here : https://github.com/edenor104/Visualization

 To better understand the paradigm, data and results please check the OSF website for more details.
 There you can also find the notebook used to create the non-interactive graphs under “VisualizationGraphs.ipynb”.
-If you wish to experience the paradigm you could do so by running the exe. file in the repository under the experiments folder. (https://osf.io/jbwd2/)
+If you wish to experience the paradigm you could do so by running the exe. file in the repository under the experiment folder. (https://osf.io/jbwd2/)